2. Describe Sociocultural Factors That Influence Identity Construction

 • Rituals and Practices: Religious rituals and practices, such as prayer, worship, and sacraments, reinforce religious beliefs and create a sense of connection to a higher power or community.

 Religious identity can be a powerful source of meaning and purpose in life.
-However, it can also be a source of conflict, particularly when religious beliefs clash with other cultural values or social norms.
+Still, it can also be a source of conflict, particularly when religious beliefs clash with other cultural values or social norms.
 Individuals may struggle to reconcile their religious identity with their ethnic, national, or sexual identity.

 Media and Technology: The Digital Mirror